Revised June 1, 2006

 H26 Conferences, short courses, and workshops.
 Definition of conferencing activities: Conferences include noncredit workshops and seminars, typically involving more than 25 people and conducted in an informal or non-classroom setting.
 While members of the University community are involved, conference participants are most often drawn from outside.
 Fees are collected to recover the costs associated with organizing and hosting the conference.

-All conferences, short courses, and workshop programs sponsored by Kansas State University for which fees are collected from the participants or for which university facilities are used shall be coordinated through the Division of Continuing Education.
-The division collects all fees and pays all bills associated with the activity.
-It is the responsibility of the sponsoring department to submit for approval by the Division of Continuing Education an itemized budget to demonstrate that the program is financially self-supporting.
+All conferences, short courses, and workshop programs sponsored by Kansas State University for which fees are collected from the participants or for which university facilities are used shall be coordinated through K-State Global Campus.
+The campus collects all fees and pays all bills associated with the activity.
+It is the responsibility of the sponsoring department to submit for approval by K-State Global Campus an itemized budget to demonstrate that the program is financially self-supporting.
 Faculty and department support for conferences should be limited to academic support and should not duplicate or replace the services available through the conference office.
 The conference office will be supported by fees based on the actual costs of supplying the professional conference services.

 H28 Regents Educational Communications Center.
 Approved by the Kansas Board of Regents in June 1986, the RECC was established with federal, state, and institutional funds, including a congressional appropriation of $5.9 million for a capital facility.
 Capable of serving far beyond the state, the center has an important mission to develop and enrich the human resources within Kansas by providing increased access to educational opportunity at all levels through communications technology.
 Bob Dole Hall houses the 32,000-square-foot center, which is equipped with studios, an educational development laboratory, editing suites, conference rooms, and a fixed and a mobile uplink.
 Productions can utilize satellite, fiber optics, interactive video disks, computer-assisted instructional modules, ITFS, and low-power TV, as well as distribution to cable and television stations.